What do you love? What are your hobbies? Do you love archeology? Go to a place where you can visit sites such as Skara Brae in Orkney, Scotland.

 Maybe cooking is what interests you.
 Join a cooking class in Italy!
-YUM!

-My solo trip to Glastonbury in Somerset had several themes: King Arthur’s legend, lay lines, the Chalice Well, and lovely walks.
+My solo trip to Glastonbury in Somerset had several themes: King Arthur’s legend, lay lines, the Chalice Well, and walks.

 When you design your trip with a theme, Make sure you make it about you!